-Puberty and Human Reproduction in Jigsaw 3-11 Early Years 3-5 years Growing up How we have changed since we were babies Year 1 My changing body Understanding that growing and changing is natural and happens to everybody at different rates Boys' and girls' bodies Appreciating the parts of the body that make us different and using the correct names for them Year 2 The changing me Where am I on the journey from young to old, and what changes can I be proud of?
-Boys and girls Differences between boys and girls - how do we feel about them?
+Pubert y and Human Reproduction in Jigsaw 3-11 Reception Growing up How we have changed since we were babies Year 1 Boys' and girls' bodies Appreciating the parts of the body that make us different and using the correct names for them Year 2 Boys and girls Differences between boys and girls - how do we feel about them?
 Which parts of me are private?
-Outside body changes How our bodies need to change so they can make babies when we grow up - outside changes and how we feel about them Year 3 Inside body changes How our bodies need to change so they can make babies when we grow up - inside changes and how we feel about them (animations used - shorter version Female and Male Reproductive Systems) Year 4 Having a baby The choice to have a baby, the parts of men and women that make babies and - in simple terms - how this happens (animations used - the Female and Male Reproductive Systems) Girls and puberty How a girl's body changes so that she can have a baby when she's an adult - including menstruation (animations used - the Female Reproductive System) Puberty for girls Physical changes and feelings about them - importance of looking after yourself (animations used - the Female Reproductive System) Year 5 Puberty for boys Developing understanding of changes for both sexes - reassurance and exploring feelings (animations used - the Male Reproductive System) Conception Understanding the place of sexual intercourse in a relationship and how it can lead to conception and the wonder of a new life (animations used - the Female and Male Reproductive Systems) Year 6 Puberty Consolidating understanding of physical and emotional changes and how they affect us (animations used - the Female and Male Reproductive Systems) Girl talk/boy talk A chance to ask questions and reflect (single sex) (animations used - the Female and Male Reproductive Systems) Conception to birth The story of pregnancy and birth (animations used - the Female and Male Reproductive Systems)
+Year 3 Outside body changes How our bodies need to change so they can make babies when we grow up - outside changes and how we feel about them Inside body changes How our bodies need to change so they can make babies when we grow up - inside changes and how we feel about them (animations used - shorter version Female and Male Reproductive Systems) Year 4 Having a baby The choice to have a baby, the parts of men and women that make babies and - in simple terms - how this happens (animations used - the Female and Male Reproductive Systems) Girls and puberty How a girl's body changes so that she can have a baby when she's an adult - including menstruation (animations used - the Female Reproductive System) Year 5 Puberty for girls Physical changes and feelings about them - importance of looking after yourself (animations used - the Female Reproductive System) Puberty for boys Developing understanding of changes for both sexes - reassurance and exploring feelings (animations used - the Male Reproductive System) Conception Understanding the place of sexual intercourse in a relationship and how it can lead to conception and the wonder of a new life (animations used - the Female and Male Reproductive Systems) Year 6 Puberty Consolidating understanding of physical and emotional changes and how they affect us (animations used - the Female and Male Reproductive Systems) Girl talk/boy talk A chance to ask questions and reflect (single sex) (animations used - the Female and Male Reproductive Systems) the Female and Male Reproductive Systems) Conception to birth The story of pregnancy and birth (animations used - the Female and Male Reproductive Systems)